ninuxch/Grav-PHP-Nginx/README.md

 The definition for this new **Grav-PHP-Nginx** container perfirm several tasks at build time:

-+ Define the base image as **phusion/baseimage:0.9.19**, an excelent minified Ubuntu 16.04 LTS Docker container.
++ Define the base image as **phusion/baseimage:latest**, an excelent minified Ubuntu LTS Docker container.
 + Install and update the core components for this new container like Nginx, PHP-FPM, etc.
 + Get Grav up-to-date files from its GIT repository.
 + Run Grav install scripts.
++ Make a backup of the skeleton in /usr/share/nginx/html/user to /usr/src/grav-skeleton
 + Setup Nginx and Grav configuration site.
 + Setup PHP-FPM, Nginx and SSH services.
 + Expose Volumes and ports.